 - What will happen during long vacations?
 What about sudden illnesses?

 Walking is an effective way of traveling short distance, just remember to stay safe.
 When walking around at night, keep in mind that Safety Escorts are available through the University Police Department.

-Using a bicycle is a cost-effective method of transportation.
-There are some things you should know before you use one on campus.
+Using a bicycle is a cost-effective method of transportation, but there are some things you should know before you use one on campus:

 Follow the Rules

 - Bicycles parked on campus must be parked in a bicycle rack.